 Use Vinegar in Laundry to Brighten Clothes

-The acidic nature of white vinegar can be used as a fabulous clothes whitener and brightener of dingy white and colored clothes.
+The acidic nature of white vinegar can be used as a fabulous clothes whitener and brightener of dingy white and colored clothes, and it provides a great way to whiten socks.

 Add a half cup of vinegar to your wash during the rinse cycle to brighten clothes.